 Trans fatty acids are not essential and confer no known health benefits.
 Although they are classified as unsaturated fats, they behave like saturated fats in the body.

 Trans fats are man-made and formed by either partially or fully hydrogenating monounsaturated or polyunsaturated fatty acids.
 [1,6]

 Partially hydrogenated oils can withstand repeated heating without breaking down, making them ideal for frying fast foods, baked products, processed snacks and margarine.
 Trans fats are also found in beef and dairy products in small amounts.

-According to Harvard research, for each additional 2% of calories from trans fat consumed daily, risk of coronary heart diseases increases by 23% and 16% higher chance of premature death [5,6].
+According to Harvard research, for each additional 2% of calories from trans fat consumed daily, risk of coronary heart diseases increases by 23% and there is a 16% higher chance of premature death.
+[5,6]

 Hence, it is recommended that individuals maintain their trans fatty acid consumption as low as possible.

-Trans fatty acids are completely catabolized to carbon dioxide and water.
+Trans fatty acids are completely catabolised to carbon dioxide and water.